R. C. Slocum: Head coach

 In December 1988, Sherrill was forced to resign, and Slocum was named his successor.
 During his 14 years as head coach, Slocum led the Aggies to a record of 123–47–2, making him the winningest coach in Texas A&M history.
 During his career, Slocum never had a losing season and won four conference championships, including the Big 12 title in 1998 and two Big 12 South Championships in 1997 and 1998.
 Additionally, he led the Aggies to become the first school in Southwest Conference history to post three consecutive perfect conference seasons and actually went four consecutive seasons without a conference loss.
 Slocum reached 100 wins faster than any other active coach.
-He has the best winning percentage in SWC history, one spot ahead of the legendary coach Darrell Royal who is number 2.
+He has the best winning percentage in SWC history, one spot ahead of the legendary coach Darrell Royal who is number two.

 Under his tenure, Slocum helped make A&M's Kyle Field one of the hardest places to play in the nation, only losing 12 home games in 14 years, going parts of seven seasons without a home loss.
-After a home loss to Arkansas on November 24, 1989 (which broke a streak of 19 consecutive SWC home victories), they would not lose again in College Station until December 2, 1995 when his Aggies lost to Texas 16-6, although they did tie Baylor (20-20) on October 20, 1990.
+After a home loss to Arkansas on November 24, 1989 (which broke a streak of 19 consecutive SWC home victories), they did not lose again in College Station until December 2, 1995, when his Aggies lost to Texas 16–6, although they did tie Baylor (20–20) on October 20, 1990.
 With Miami's 58-game, nine-season home winning streak ending in 1994, A&M owned the longest active home winning streak in the nation for much of 1994 and 1995.
 In the 1990s, A&M lost only four times at Kyle Field.
 Slocum was named SWC Coach of the Year three times during his tenure as head coach.
 His "Wrecking Crew" defense led the SWC in four statistical categories from 1991 through 1993 and led the nation in total defense in 1991.

 Over 50 Texas A&M players were drafted into the NFL during Slocum's career as head coach.

 Slocum inherited an Aggie football program that had just finished 7-5 and had been slapped with severe NCAA sanctions for violations under Sherrill.
-He didn't take long to clean up the program.
+He did not take long to clean up the program.
 He was quoted in 2002 as saying:

-After fourteen years as head coach, Slocum was forced to resign in 2002 following only the second non-winning season of his career, and his only losing record in conference play.
+After 14 years as head coach, Slocum was forced to resign in 2002 following only the second non-winning season of his career, and his only losing record in conference play.
 He immediately assumed a position as special adviser to Texas A&M president Robert Gates.

 In May 2012, Slocum was inducted into the College Football Hall of Fame.

 On April 19, 2019, Slocum was named interim athletic director for Texas A&M after the sudden departure of Scott Woodward to LSU.
+Following Ross Bjork's departure for the athletic director role at Ohio State in January 2024, Slocum again served as interim AD before the hiring of Trev Alberts.